Ecological Gardening - What We Are Doing

 So what are we doing to make ours an ecological garden?

 Step 3: We have a list of trees to base our plant communities around, and many shrubs to go between and link them.
 Then there are smaller plants and groundcovers and vines.
 Most are edible, some fix nitrogen, and all are perennials.
 The larger ones produce welcome shade for many of the smaller ones.
 Many of the smaller plants will simply have to be experimented with in different places to see where they do best and where they help other members of the community the most.
-Some of these plants have already been installed.
+Most of these plants have already been installed, especially the large ones and those that are to be staples – we have about sixty types of perennial edible plants established in the garden at this time.
+The ones we plan to add, around forty or so, are either harder to find or less to be relied upon.
 We have placed all these plants on our diagram to fill the "Seven Storeys of Abundance" in a typical Forest Garden:

 1) A 'canopy' layer consisting of the original mature fruit trees.